slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Habits are systems.
 We are essentially our habits.
 Habits are like compound interest in real life.

-Consistency doesn’t result from effort; it comes from showing up.
+Consistency doesn’t result from effort, it comes from showing up.
 Long-term thinking and discipline will guarantee you an easier life.
 Endurance is more relevant than toughness.

 Hints: